msuscens/Crypto-Coin-MarketCap/README.md

 Crypto-Coin-MarketCap

+This personal project is being developed by Mark Suscens as a learning project (employing HTML, CSS, Bootstrap, JQuery and JavaScript).
+In it I've develped a number of reusable components notably : the generic table sorting and paging functions, and the search component super class (used to develop the coin search and exchange search components).

-My Coinmarketcap.com inspired project:  The home (index) page show coin price and exchange data, and the coin details page displays a price graph for the selected coin
-(plus other coin statistics).
+My Coinmarketcap.com inspired project:  Website Overview The home (index) page presents tables of coin prices and exchanges.
+The coin details page displays a price graph for the selected coin (plus other coin statistics), whilst the exchange details page presents a trading volume graph and table of the exchange's trading pairs.
+Both he graph's start date can be set by the user (with the graph being redrawn).
-Users may sort the tables by column (coins, exchanges and trading-pairs table).
-Clicking on a row in the coin table (or exchanges table), invokes coin details page (or exchange details page).
-Alternatively use the 'coin search' to go to the coin details page (or use the 'exchange search' on exchange details page).
-There's a currency selector for the coins table and the coin details page.
+Clicking on a row in the coin table (or exchanges table), takes the user to the coin details page (or exchange details page).
+Using the 'coin search' (or 'exchange search') also takes the user to the coin (or exchange) details page.
+On the coin price table and the coin details page there's a currency selector.
+The coin and exchange tables include table sorting controls, next and previous paging, and a refresh (data resync) button.
 Live coin and exchange data is obtained via CoinGeko API calls.

-This personal project is being developed by Mark Suscens as a learning project (employing HTML, CSS, Bootstrap, JQuery and JavaScript).

-Project Status:  The project is under development but is functional, using live API data.
+Project Status:  The project is still under development but is fully functional as it stands.

 Next Steps:
-  i) Refine styling of the index, coin details, and exchange details pages.
+  i) Refine styling of the index, coin details, and exchange details pages. ii) Add loading giff while page loads and upon refresh/reload of graphs and tables iii) Restructure code under assets/js directory add
+      subdirectories for backend and frontend js code (eg. backend/InterfaceAPI.js and frontend/pageLogic/ ...) iv) Refactor backend InterfaceAPI code and split into several files under assets/backend directory
+  v) Refactor code to add an app.js initiation file vi) Change thrown errors from developer relevant to user friendly messages and display appropriately.

 The code is organised as follows:
-- interfaceAPI.js   : Obtains the application data (via API calls), handling missing data and collating into structure expected by the index, coin, and exchange pages
+- interfaceAPI.js   : Backend data layer for the application.
+Obtains the application data (via API calls), handling missing data and collating into objects expected by the index, coin details, and exchange details pages.
 - index.html        : Home page that present coin price and exchanges.
-- indexLogic.js     : Home page javascript code (including adding dynamically created components, eg. coin search component)
+- indexLogic.js     : Home page javascript code (ie. adding dynamically created components and event handlers).
-- coin.html         : Coin details page; displays a coin price graph and coin statistics
+- coin.html         : Coin details page; displays a coin price graph and coin statistics.
-- coinLogic.js      : Coin details page dynamic code (javascript)
+- coinLogic.js      : Coin details page javascript code (ie. adding dynamically created components and event handlers).
-- exchange.html     : Exchange details page; displays a trading volume graph and trading pairs table
+- exchange.html     : Exchange details page; displays a trading volume graph and trading pairs table.
-- exchange.js       : Exchange details page's dynamic code (javascript)
+- exchange.js       : Exchange details page's javascript code (ie. adding dynamically created componentseg and event handlers).

 - styles.css        : The css styles for the project, i.e the index and coin pages

 - tableFunctions.js : Generic Event handling functions used for all tables in application for table column sorting, paging and table data reload (refresh)
-                      - see below for dcumentaion on use
+                      - see below for documentaion on use

+- graphFunctions.js : Functions used to create graphs in the application (i.e. for graphs on coin details and exchange details pages)

 - componentClassess.js      : Custom dynamic components.
 Includes the 'coin search', 'exchange search', and 'currency selector' components